 Love anime?
 The best anime movies

-A monumental slab of apocalyptic sci-fi with designer violence and stylish, stylised action, it features mind-searing images that never fade from the memory.
+A monumental slab of apocalyptic sci-fi with designer violence and stylish, stylised action, it’s a body horror movie which features mind-searing images that never fade from the memory.

 Blade Runner (1982)

 One of the films that influenced Akira – as well as about 90% of science fiction movies made since – was director Ridley Scott’s Blade Runner.

 A flop at the box office, it nevertheless swiftly became the science fiction connoisseur’s science fiction movie, thanks mainly to its exquisite visuals and fully immersive world-building.
 Plus, Roy Batty’s dying words (written by actor Rutger Hauer), have Shakespearean resonance: “All those moments will be lost in time, like tears in the rain.”

 John Hughes comedies were as intrinsic to the ’80s as New Romantics, and Ferris Bueller’s Day Off was his masterpiece.
 Matthew Broderick, breaking the fourth wall like an embryonic Deadpool, turns skipping school into a crazy, cool adventure.
 It’s a breathless series of set-pieces: remember the Ferrari 250 GT California Spyder?
 Twist And Shout?
 The trampoline fence jumping?
 Of course, you do.
 Bet you suddenly feel the need to take a sickie.

 The Rolls Royce of time travel movies.
 Not the DeLorean.
 Because let’s face it, no one in 2021 would know what a DeLorean was if not for this film.
 The Terminator (1984) may have beaten Back To The Future to the screen, but at the time, that was a mere cult hit.